AGH-CEAI/robotiq_hande_driver/README.md

 ## Integration with (other) robots

-To integrate the Robotiq Hand-E gripper into your existing robot, you first need to create a Xacro file that includes the Hand-E macros and defines all necessary parameters.
+To integrate the Robotiq Hand-E gripper into your existing robot, you first need to create a [Xacro (URDF) file](https://docs.ros.org/en/humble/Tutorials/Intermediate/URDF/URDF-Main.html) that includes the Hand-E macros and defines all necessary parameters.

 A working example of such a file can be found [here](https://github.com/AGH-CEAI/aegis_ros/blob/humble-devel/aegis_description/urdf/modules/robotiq_hande_gripper.xacro).
 You can use this file as a starting point for your own integration.